 Ranking on top of Google searches is one of the most talked about topics in digital marketing and rightly so as it generates the best and the most authentic traffic for your content.

 But, no matter how much effort one puts in, it always seems to be difficult to rank for the targeted search queries on Search Engines.

 The reason is simple, in the quest to serve the most likable content to its audiences, Google is continuously evolving and trying to stay ahead of geeks trying to abuse their system and smartly serving the audience with content, which is below par.

-But that does not mean one needs to be scared of Google as ultimately it’s a tool to connect the users to the most genuine content that’s available in its index, that can serve the query.
+But that does not mean one needs to be scared of Google as ultimately it’s a tool to connect users to the most genuine content that’s available in its index, that can serve the query.

 So here in this article below, I am just going to break the myth which keeps the content generators worried and working to market their content to find relevant audiences.

 Don’t Fret Google: It Works For You!

-Whatever content one generates, Google wants to market it to the right audience, and it identifies your target audience with the help of KW placement in your meta, Heading Tags, and the content and at the same time, it wants to make sure the content is serving its purpose by tracking if the content is generating the required engagement from the audience that was served with it in the form of search Impressions.
+Whatever content one generates, Google wants to market it to the right audience, and it identifies your target audience with the help of KW placement in your meta, Heading Tags, and content at the same time, it wants to make sure the content is serving its purpose by tracking if the content is generating the required engagement from the audience that was served with it in the form of search Impressions.

 The more engagement your content generates, the more confident it gets to further increase your content’s reach to similar audiences and also test it with broader target audiences.

 - Bounce Rate